- Oops!Something went wrong.Please try again later.

-Legendary fund manager Li Lu (who Charlie Munger backed) once said, 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
-So it seems the smart money knows that debt - which is usually involved in bankruptcies - is a very important factor, when you assess how risky a company is.
-We can see that Twilio Inc. (NYSE:TWLO) does use debt in its business.
+The external fund manager backed by Berkshire Hathaway's Charlie Munger, Li Lu, makes no bones about it when he says 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
+It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
+We note that Twilio Inc. (NYSE:TWLO) does have debt on its balance sheet.
 But should shareholders be worried about its use of debt?

 What Is Twilio's Net Debt?

 You can click the graphic below for the historical numbers, but it shows that as of June 2021 Twilio had US$985.2m of debt, an increase on US$470.5m, over one year.
 But on the other hand it also has US$5.93b in cash, leading to a US$4.94b net cash position.

 How Strong Is Twilio's Balance Sheet?

 According to the last reported balance sheet, Twilio had liabilities of US$583.3m due within 12 months, and liabilities of US$1.26b due beyond 12 months.
 Offsetting these obligations, it had cash of US$5.93b as well as receivables valued at US$301.5m due within 12 months.
 So it actually has US$4.39b more liquid assets than total liabilities.

 This short term liquidity is a sign that Twilio could probably pay off its debt with ease, as its balance sheet is far from stretched.
 Succinctly put, Twilio boasts net cash, so it's fair to say it does not have a heavy debt load!
 There's no doubt that we learn most about debt from the balance sheet.
 But ultimately the future profitability of the business will decide if Twilio can strengthen its balance sheet over time.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.